9Tree/NaturePHP/examples/readme.txt

 *
 **

-Just copy the examples/ and nphp/ folder to any folder on your server and it should be working
+Just copy the examples/ and nphp/ folder to any folder on your server and the basic should be working

+To get uploads working:

+1. set read/write permissions on exmples/uploads/ (recursively)

 To put the application actually working with the database: